atk4/data/docs/conditions.rst

 .. php:method:: find($key);

 Returns array of conditions whose key property matches the $key parameter.
-Useful when renaming fields and updating saved scope objects
+The scope conditions use field names to identify which field the condition applies to.
+In some cases the scope object can be saved in database, etc. and it needs to be kept up-to-date with migrations on the model when field names have been changed.
+The `AbstractScope::find` method can be used to identify if the scope contains a nested condition on the old field name so that the saved scope can be updated accordingly.

 .. php:method:: addComponent(AbstractScope $scope);